 be provided.
 Also, information regarding available

-The NASA Ambassador or Supervisor is available on the first day to welcome
+The NASA Sponsor or Supervisor is available on the first day to welcome

 the new employee into the organization and introduce them to their management

 chain and other key personnel.
-If the Ambassador or Supervisor is not
+If the Sponsor or Supervisor is not

 available, an alternate is designated.

 The Supervisor lets the employee know that in the coming days that they

 will discuss their job, their organization, performance expectations,

 and their developmental goals.
 Also the Supervisor ensures that they

 understand how their work fits into NASA’s and Center’s mission and goal.